teddynted/website-content/content/blog/working-with-aws-lambda-and-lambda-layers.md

-We are going to configure a lambda function to use a function layer we have created in the previous tutorial.
+We are going to configure a lambda function to use a function layer we have created in a previous tutorial.

-> A **functional layer** gives you an ability to share code across multiple lambda functions whereas **dependency layer** specific to a particular lambda function.
+> A **functional layer** gives you an ability to share code across multiple lambda functions whereas **dependency layer** is specific to a particular lambda function.

 ### Create a Lambda function